wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 # Enabling Extensibility in the ACK frame {#extensibility}

-The QUIC transport protocol defines two different frame types for acknowledgements
-{{Section 19.3 of !RFC9000}}.
+The QUIC transport protocol defines two different frame types for acknowledgements {{Section 19.3 of !RFC9000}}.
 The endpoint sending acknowledgements decides which type to use depending on whether it wants to report ECN counts.
-This approach works well with one set of optional fields, but grows exponentially with more sets of optional fields.
+This approach works well with one set of optional fields, but grow exponentially with more sets of optional fields.

 This document defines a new set of optional fields to report receive timestamps.
 Using a new frame type for each variant of the ACK frame would require adding 2 new frame types, for a total of 4.
 Instead, this document defines one new frame type (ACK_EXTENDED), that can carry multiple optional sections, reducing the number of new frame types from 2 to 1, and avoids futre extensions causing an exponential growth in frame types.